 Note on Incentive Payment Withholding:

 The capitation rates listed in this exhibit do not reflect any withhold amounts.
-For calendar year 2021 the State will withhold one and one half percent (1.85%) of the approved capitation payments from Contractor.
+For calendar year 2021 the State will withhold one point eight five percent (1.85%) of the approved capitation payments from Contractor.
 The percentage withholding will increase in future Contract years, as listed in Attachment J, the Contract Compliance and Pay for Outcomes Contract Exhibit.
 Withhold payments will be calculated as set forth in Section B of Attachment J, and the Contractor may be eligible to receive some or all of the withheld funds based on Contractor’s performance in the areas outlined therein.